scds/text-analysis-2/install.md

 <hr />

+### **1.1.** Update packages used during SpaCy install

-**1.1.** First, SpaCy's documentation recommends to update the Python packages that will help to install SpaCy.
+First, SpaCy's documentation recommends to update the Python packages that will help to install SpaCy.
 If you have downloaded Anaconda very recently, the packages may already be up-to-date - but it is good to check!

 In the console area of Spyder - i.e. the bottom-right pane in the default Spyder layout - type: